pivotal/docs-platform-automation/docs/configuration-management/creating-a-product-config-file.md

 - foundation-specific variables when using the same template for multiple foundations

-You can use the `--skip-missing` flag when creating your final template to leave such vars to be rendered later.
+You can use the `--skip-missing` flag when creating your final template using `om interpolate` to leave such vars to be rendered later.

-Here are some approaches you can use if you're having trouble figuring out what the values should be:
+If you're having trouble figuring out what the values should be, here are some approaches you can use:

 - Look in the template where the variable appears for some additional context of its value.
 - Look at the tile's online documentation